Our House Buying Service

 DO NOT FALL FOR THIS.

-You would get more money and less stress by selling through a local estate agent
+You would get more money and much less stress by selling through a local estate agent

-Step 2.
-Never be forced to use a solicitor the company recommends to you.
+NEVER be forced to use a solicitor the company recommends to you

 A genuine house-buying company will never force or pressure you to use a specific solicitor.